Hoe gevoel, tast en reuk gedigitaliseerd kunnen worden.

 The current technologies of digital communication are heavily focused on visual and audio information.
 We believe that touch communication is essential for establishing effective social relationships.
 Incorporating touch and physical interaction can make internet communication much richer, intimate and meaning experience.
 Future communication technologies should be multisensory and more immersive, placing more emphasis on users’ emotional needs and social connections.

 Now we would like to refer to the next very crucial and we would even say essential aspect for spinoff companies’ as the strategy of R&D, production, distribution and marketing processes.
+Social media or Instagram is the much needed tool for marketing or making brand.
+For growing faster there are strategies like buy likes on Instagram plays very effective role.
 Do you have your own unique strategy?
 Which of these processes do you consider your spinoff is strong at?

 Maybe I have mentioned before that I am an academic and my PhD student has also mainly been working as a researcher, hence we are most familiar with the research.
 But we also have very good contacts in Malaysia and China who can produce and manufacture technology products.